 Atrial fibrillation is a condition of irregular heart rate.
 When the heart rate frequently increases, decreases or changes to an irregular rhythm, it is considered to be arrhythmia.
 Atrial fibrillation is the most common form of arrhythmia.
 The condition results in poor blood circulation in the body.
 During atrial fibrillation, the heart's upper chambers and lower chambers beat irregularly and out of coordination which usually results in poor blood circulation in the body.
 In this condition, some disorganized electrical signals cause the two upper chambers to contract rapidly and irregularly.

-During Atrial fibrillation the blood isn't pumped properly into the lower two chambers of the heart causing the upper chambers and the lowers chambers to lose the coordination.
+During Atrial fibrillation the blood isn't pumped properly into the lower two chambers of the heart causing the upper chambers and the lower chambers to lose the coordination.
 Atrial fibrillation may not always show symptoms however it can significantly increase the risk of stroke.
-In rare cases it can even cause severe chest pain or heart failure.
+In rare cases, it can even cause severe chest pain or heart failure.
 Atrial fibrillation can occur irregularly or periodically every now and then.
-In some cases it can even last for several years.
+In some cases, it can even last for several years.

 The condition is commonly categorised into three forms.
-The first form which is the is called occasional form of the condition, is called paroxysmal atrial fibrillation.
-During it a person may have frequent however irregular symptoms that appear and disappear quickly.
+The first form which is occasional and called paroxysmal atrial fibrillation.
+During this, a person may have frequent however irregular symptoms that appear and disappear quickly.
 The system may last from a few minutes to few hours before stopping on their own.
 The second form is the Persistent atrial fibrillation where the heart rhythm doesn't go back to normal on its own.
-It would need medication or treatment to bring to the heart rate back to normal during persistent atrial fibrillation.
+It would need medication or treatment to bring the heart rate back to normal during persistent atrial fibrillation.
 The third type is the Permanent atrial fibrillation where the abnormal heart rhythm can't be restored.
 A person will regularly require medications or even blood thinners to control the heart rate and prevent blood clots.

 The most common symptoms of atrial fibrillation include palpitations, irregular heartbeat, chest pain, weakness, reduced ability to perform physical activities, fatigue, dizziness, and shortness of breath.